Alluseri/SeriStyle/README.md

 6. Enable the extension if necessary
 7. Enjoy!
 ### Firefox
 Unfortunately, Mozilla Firefox is not supported for the time being because they still didn't implement Manifest V3.
+[Use Nightly or Developer edition channels](https://extensionworkshop.com/documentation/develop/manifest-v3-migration-guide/).

 ## Features
 TODO...